jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

 ## The way we fuse the attention heads matters

-For example, here is how the result look if we take minimum value among the attention heads, instead of the mean value as suggested in the Attention Rollout paper:
+For example, here is how the result looks if we take minimum value among the attention heads, instead of the mean value as suggested in the Attention Rollout paper:

 | Image                                                        | Mean Fusion                                                  | Min Fusion                                                   |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |